0xef53/phoenix-guest-agent/commands.md

 ### agent-shutdown

 Shutdown the guest agent.
 If the agent started by the init process, it will be automatically launched.
-Therefore in this case the command reload agent.
+Therefore in this case the command reloads agent.

 **Returns:** true on success